carbon-language/carbon-lang/llvm/docs/Frontend/PerformanceTips.rst

 Other Things to Consider
 ^^^^^^^^^^^^^^^^^^^^^^^^

 #.
-Make sure that a DataLayout is provided (this will likely become required in
-   the near future, but is certainly important for optimization).

-#.
 Use ptrtoint/inttoptr sparingly (they interfere with pointer aliasing
    analysis), prefer GEPs

-#.
-Use the "most-private" possible linkage types for the functions being defined
-   (private, internal or linkonce_odr preferably)

 #.
 Prefer globals over inttoptr of a constant address - this gives you
    dereferencability information.
 In MCJIT, use getSymbolAddress to provide